 SC25 was happy to note that in 2018, the IUCN issued a revision of their assessment of fin whales at a global level and the fin whale is no longer considered endangered (EN) but classified as vulnerable (VU) and increasing.
 In the national assessments of Iceland, Norway and Greenland it is classified as Least Concern (LC).

 SC25 also heard that during the 2018 fin whaling season in Iceland, two anomalous whales were landed at the whaling station in Hvalfjordur.
 The whales had characteristics (e.g. colour pattern and morphology) of both fin and blue whales.
 Genetic analysis showed that the whales were hybrids.
 In total, six fin-blue whale hybrids have been landed at Hvalfjordur since 1983 and two additional ones have been identified by biopsies taken in Icelandic waters.
 Most of these hybrids had a blue whale mother and fin whale father.
 The hybrids caught in 2018 were extracted from the quota as fin whales.
-There was also an update that there had been successful tagging effots of fin whales in Norway.
+There was also an update that there had been successful tagging efforts of fin whales in Norway.

 Recommendations from the Scientific Committee